Olytics/Heart-Disease-Predictor/README.md

 ## License
 The Heart Disease Predictor report contained in this repository is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Please refer to the [license file](https://github.com/sjbalagit/Heart-Disease-Predictor---Group16/blob/main/LICENSE) for full details.
 If you reuse or adapt any part of this report, kindly provide proper attribution and include a link to this webpage.

-The software code included in this repository is licensed under the MIT License.
-See the [license file](https://github.com/sjbalagit/Heart-Disease-Predictor---Group16/blob/main/LICENSE) for further information.
+The software code included in this repository is licensed under the [MIT License](https://mit-license.org/)  See the [license file](https://github.com/sjbalagit/Heart-Disease-Predictor---Group16/blob/main/LICENSE) for further information.

 ## References